Our Work | Knowledge Production

 Write for Conflict Trends

-The African Centre for the Constructive Resolution of Disputes (ACCORD) is presently soliciting contributions for the second 2018 Issue of Conflict Trends (2018, Issue 2).
+The African Centre for the Constructive Resolution of Disputes (ACCORD) is presently soliciting contributions for the third 2018 Issue of Conflict Trends (2018, Issue 3).
 As this will be a General Issue we welcome submissions on any topic related to conflict, conflict resolution, peace, development, security, human rights, peacebuilding, etc. Submissions can address any topic as related to specific contexts and cases in Africa or more broadly/generally.
 In addition we also welcome book reviews (on related topics/themes) for the Issue.
 Articles must be 2 500 – 3 000 words in length; book reviews must be 1 500 words.
-The deadline for submission of fully completed articles and book reviews for CT 2018, Issue 2 is 23 April 2018.
+The deadline for submission of fully completed articles and book reviews for CT 2018, Issue 3 is 23 July 2018.

 Should you wish to submit an article (or book review) for publication consideration in this Issue please refer to the Guidelines for Contributors below.
 Articles must be submitted to The Managing Editor, Venashri Pillay, at firstname.lastname@example.org.
 Articles selected will be awarded honorariums upon publication.